pegahahadian/sparrow/README.md

 The model's computational complexity, measured in FLOPs, is approximately 0.032 GigaFLOPs.
 This relatively low computational demand makes the model suitable for deployment in resource-constrained environments.

 ## CoreML Conversion
 Conversion of the model to CoreML format was attempted for deployment on Apple devices.
 However, compatibility issues arose during the conversion process, particularly involving the conversion from TensorFlow to ONNX format.
-These challenges were documented, and alternative deployment strategies were considered.

 ## Challenges and Learnings
 The project presented challenges in model conversion, offering insights into the complexities of working with advanced neural network architectures and different machine learning frameworks.
 It highlighted the importance of considering deployment constraints early in the model design process.

-## Conclusion
-The project successfully demonstrates the application of Capsule Networks in predicting human joint movements.
-While challenges in model conversion were encountered, the project provides a strong foundation for further development and research in this area.

 ---